“Sightseeing is the art of disappointment.“

-If you find yourself experiencing Church Overload Syndrome, here are some steps to help you overcome it.
+If you find yourself experiencing Sightseeing Overkill, here are some steps to help you overcome it.
 If it lasts a while, you may have a bit of culture shock.

-Many Fifty-Plus Nomads think the only way to avoid church overload syndrome is not to see certain sights because they do not think they’ll find anything interesting.
+Many Fifty Plus Nomads think the only way to avoid Sightseeing Overkill is not to see certain sights because they do not think they’ll find anything interesting.
 I think this may also be a mistake.
 Everyone can learn to enjoy these sites if they follow the steps below: